valentinbarral/uwb_los_classification_pdp_dl/README.md

 ## Classification

-To run the simulation, the "main.py" file must be executed (it is necessary to have previously installed the [Tensorflow](https://www.tensorflow.org/install) libraries).
+To run the simulation, the "main.py" file must be executed.
+It is necessary to have previously installed the next python libraries:

+- tensorflow
+- tensorflow_addons
+- pydotplus
+- pandas
+- pydot
+- matplotlib

+They can be installed used ```pip```.

-The results are stored in "./Results_v5".
+After executing the "main.py" script, the results will be stored in "./Results_v5".
 Different figures can be obtained using the scripts "./plot_results_multi_pdp.py" and "plot_results.py".

 ### References